 - In an issue of Young Justice, Impulse adopts the extreme Brooklyn accent of Doiby Dickles, sidekick of the golden age Green Lantern.
 It drives Superboy insane, but Bart doesn't even realize he's doing it.

 - Done to a quasi-supernatural extent in an old issue of Jughead comics.
-Just for the heck of it, Jughead would respond to everything the people around him say in rhymes.
-It would immediately catch on, and before the end of the school-day everybody in Riverdale High cannot help but respond to each other in rhymes, eventually driving themselves crazy.
-This will only stop if Jughead gets hit on the head.
+Just for the heck of it, Jughead would respond in rhymes to everything the people around him said.
+It immediately caught on, and before the end of the school-day everybody in Riverdale High couldn't help but respond to each other in rhymes, eventually driving themselves crazy.
+This would only stop if Jughead got hit on the head.

 - A Looney Tunes comic book had Bugs Bunny accidentally copy Daffy Duck's Speech Impediment after hanging out with him: "Now I'M lisping!"